Help – baby cries when changing diaper

 Don’t like feeling restricted

-This is something many of us can relate to, whether we’re babies or not! it’s not only a reason why baby cries when changing diaper, but also a reason why many babies and toddlers like to strip off their clothing.
-If this is the reason, try to distract them with a toy, or by pulling faces to engage them, or with a bit of food for them to focus all their attention on.
+This is something many of us can relate to, whether we’re babies or not! it’s not only a reason why baby cries when changing diapers, but also a reason why many babies and toddlers like to strip off their clothing.

 Don’t know what’s going on

 A diaper change can be a strange process for a baby to get used to.
 Show them the fresh diaper and talk to them in soothing, calm tones to make them feel assured that what’s happening is normal.
-If they see that you’re calm and happy, most times they’ll be calm and happy, too!
-There’s clearly nothing going on that they need to worry about or be afraid of.

 Medical reasons

 Crying during diaper changing is completely normal and it’s generally nothing to worry about.
 However, if it looks like your baby is in pain or if you’re worried, talk to your doctor.
-It might be the act of lying on their back that is causing the pain and the crying, such as spina bifida or acid reflux.

 Just remember that all babies cry – it’s how they communicate after all.
 So, try the below tips first before you start worrying if your baby is born with a disability.
 Spina bifida is rare.
-Out of 3.7 million births per year in the United States , only 1,427 babies are born with spina bifida.

-Mom help: Understand the baby stages
+Mom help: Understand the baby’s stages

 Newborn